alexander-rudyk/ploogle/README.md

 ## Description

-PLOOGLE is a simple search service wich use Google API for get 10 first result of search on Google.
-If results contain the wiki website - this service parse it and get text and image from article.
+PLOOGLE is a simple search service that uses Google API to get the first 10 results of a Google search.
+If the results contain the wiki website - this service parses it and gets text and image from article.

 ### WHY PLOOGLE?

-Becouse this service has dellay for emulate long response from Google API =)
+Because this service has a delay for emulating long responses from Google API =)

 ## Installation